-A taxi from BKK or DMK airport to Novotel Bangkok Sukhumvit 20 or Ad Lib costs approximately 350-400 Baht (approx. US$10-12) and takes just over half an hour from door-to-door if you take the highway.
+A taxi from BKK or DMK airport to Novotel Bangkok Sukhumvit 20 or Ad Lib costs approximately 350-400 Baht (approx. US$10-12 or 10 Euros) and takes just over half an hour from door-to-door if you take the highway.

 Ready to book your stay in Bangkok?
 Click here to check current rates at Novotel Bangkok Sukhumvit 20, head on over here to check current rates and availability at Ad Lib or click here to check out some other highly rated hotels in Bangkok!

 If you are visiting Ayutthaya then you should plan to spend a minimum of 2 nights in Bangkok.
 Even if you only have 24 hours in Bangkok, you can still make the most of your time and visit a handful of the top attractions in Bangkok.
 Click here to read my lazy Bangkok layover guide!